Lucky Luciano

 In 1936, Luciano was tried and convicted for compulsory prostitution and running a prostitution racket after years of investigation by District Attorney Thomas E. Dewey.
-He was sentenced to 30 to 50 years in prison, but during World War II an agreement was struck with the Department of the Navy through his Jewish Mob associate Meyer Lansky to provide naval intelligence.
-In 1946, for his alleged wartime cooperation, his sentence was commuted on the condition that he be deported to Italy.
+Although he was sentenced to 30 to 50 years in prison, an agreement was struck with the U.S. Department of the Navy through his Jewish Mob associate, Meyer Lansky, to provide naval intelligence during World War II.
+In 1946, for his alleged wartime cooperation, Luciano's sentence was commuted on the condition that he be deported to Italy.
 Luciano died in Italy on January 26, 1962, and his body was permitted to be transported back to the United States for burial.

 Early life

-Luciano was born Salvatore Lucania on November 24, 1897, in Lercara Friddi, Sicily, Italy.
-Luciano's parents, Antonio Lucania and Rosalia Capporelli, had four other children: Bartolomeo (born 1890), Giuseppe (born 1898), Filippa (born 1901), and Concetta.
-Luciano's father worked in a sulfur mine in Sicily.
+Charles "Lucky" Luciano was born Salvatore Lucania on November 24, 1897, in Lercara Friddi, Sicily, Italy.
+His parents, Antonio Lucania and Rosalia Caffarella, had four other children: Giuseppe (born 1885); Bartolomeo (born 1890); Filippa, or "Fanny" (born 1901); and Concetta (born 1903).

-His father was very ambitious and persistent in eventually moving to the United States.
-In The Last Testament of Lucky Luciano: The Mafia Story in His Own Words, a purported semi-autobiography that was published after Luciano's death, Luciano described how his father always had a new Palermo-based steamship company calendar each year and would save money for the boat trip by keeping a jar under his bed.
-He also mentions in the book that his father was too proud to ask for money, so instead his mother was given money in secret by Luciano's cousin, named Rotolo, who also lived in Lercara Friddi.

-Although the book has largely been regarded as accurate, there are numerous problems that point to the possibility that it is, in fact, fraudulent.
+Luciano's father, who worked in a sulfur mine, was very ambitious and persistent in eventually moving to the United States.
+In The Last Testament of Lucky Luciano: The Mafia Story in His Own Words, a purported semi-autobiography that was published after his death, Luciano described how his father always purchased a new Palermo-based steamship company calendar each year and would save money for the boat trip by keeping a jar under his bed.
+He also mentions in the book that his father was too proud to ask for money, so instead his mother was given money in secret by Luciano's cousin, Rotolo, who also lived in Lercara Friddi.
+Although the book has largely been regarded as accurate, there are numerous problems that point to the possibility that it is in fact fraudulent.
 The book was based on conversations that Luciano supposedly had with Hollywood producer Martin Gosch in the years before Luciano's death.
-As The New York Times reported shortly before the book's publication, the book quotes Luciano talking about events that occurred years after his death, repeats errors from previously published books on the Mafia, and describes Luciano's participation in meetings that occurred when he was in jail.
+As The New York Times reported shortly before the book's publication, the book quotes Luciano talking about events that occurred years after his death, repeats errors from previously published books on the American Mafia and describes Luciano's participation in meetings that occurred when he was in jail.